eclipsesource/tabris-js/doc/widget-basics.md

 }).appendTo(page);
 ```

 If the widget already has a parent, it is de-registered from the actual parent and registered with the new one.
-Triggers an *addchild* event on the parent.
+Triggers an *addChild* event on the parent.

 It's also possible to add any number of widgets to the same parent using `append`: